1940 Orange Bowl

 The 1940 Orange Bowl was a college football postseason bowl game between the Georgia Tech Yellow Jackets and the Missouri Tigers.

 Background

 The Yellow Jackets tied for first in the Southeastern Conference, their first conference title since winning the Southern Conference in 1928, which was also their last bowl appearance.
 Missouri won the Missouri Valley Intercollegiate Athletic Association title for the first time since 1927.
 This was Missouri's first bowl game since 1924.

 Game summary

 Paul Christman gave the Tigers a 7–0 lead on his touchdown plunge, but Howard Ector responded with a touchdown run of his own to culminate a 63-yard drive and tie the score at 7 at the end of one quarter.
 Rob Ison dashed for the second Jacket touchdown to make it 14–7.
-Early Wheby made it 21–7 on his touchdown gallop of 34 yards as Georgia Tech won their first Orange Bowl.
+Earl Wheby made it 21–7 on his touchdown gallop of 34 yards as Georgia Tech won their first Orange Bowl.